grannycart/by-sound-alone_source/draft3_pseudocode-subworld_story1.md

 	* {Don't forget to capture the idea of Cassandra putting her mind out into the water --- some of the sonar-only idea you've had for telling sub stories}
 	* {maybe it's not going to try ramming them again because of the storm? they know it's the same sub because of the unique ram on the bow}

-* [ ] _The lookout crewman is killed in the attack.
+* [ ] _Gregory is killed in the attack.
 They leave his body awash on the deck as the descend, blood running down the deck and mixing with the whitewater pouring over it._

 * [ ] _The enemy sub uses both loudspeakers and ship-to-ship to warn them not to submerge by the authority of blah blah_